 Backup Policy

-Physical Backup: This is the default backup method.
-The system creates a replica of the data of your RDS instance.
+Physical Backup: This is the default backup method for an instance.
+The system creates a replica of the target data.
 The backup speed is slow.

 Backup Policy

-This parameter is available only when the Select Backup Mode parameter is set to Full Backup.
+This option is available only when Select Backup Mode is set to Full Backup.

 After you configure a backup policy, a backup task is created.
 You can click the